-Research officer Vicky Bond's recent trip to Ethiopia highlighted how important water is to small scale farmers.
+Research officer Vicky Bond's recent trip to Ethiopia highlighted how important water is to small-scale farmers.
 In an area prone to drought, water harvesters have revolutionised their ability to grow crops and increased their household income tenfold.
-The livestock that are essential to their farming no longer have to be sold during the dry season when food becomes scarce.
-Farming is now a viable livelihood where once food handouts or migration were the only options.
+The livestock that is essential to their farming no longer has to be sold during the dry season, when food becomes scarce.
+Farming is now a viable livelihood, where once food-handouts or migration were the only options.

 Setting off down the mountain

-I had travelled to Ethiopia to write a case study on the importance of small scale farming for the livelihoods of farmers.
-The country itself is a beautiful mix of highlands and lowlands with stark extremes between too much water and too little.
-Yet the public perception by many who know little of the country is that it is drought ridden.
+I had travelled to Ethiopia to write a case study on the importance of small-scale farming for the livelihoods of farmers.
+The country itself is a beautiful mix of highlands and lowlands, with stark extremes between too much water and too little.
+Yet the public perception by many who know little of the country is that it is drought-ridden.
 I arrived in Addis Ababa to mild flooding!
-In the highlands crops fail due to heavy rainfall.
-However the next day I set off down the mountain, upon which the capital sits, and as the temperature steadily soared, the landscape went from green to a sandy brown giving the expected more arid appearance.
-The kabele (their term for a community or village) was over 400km away and as we took twists and turns up and down mountains I was transfixed by the birds soaring over head and slightly scared by all the livestock that merrily walked down the middle of the road happily shepherded by their owner.
+In the highlands, crops fail due to heavy rainfall.
+However, the next day I set off down the mountain, upon which the capital sits, and as the temperature steadily soared, the landscape went from green to a sandy brown giving the expected, more arid appearance.
+The kabele (their term for a community or village) was more than 400km away, and as we took twists and turns up and down mountains I was transfixed by the birds soaring overhead and slightly scared by all the livestock that merrily walked down the middle of the road, happily shepherded by their owner.

 The community of Azgo

 The kabele I was visiting is called Azgo and the 300 households that are situated there have transformed their lives.
-If I had arrived 10 years ago it is very likely there would have been far fewer people and those that remained would be receiving government food hand outs during the dry season.
-However, just over 5 years ago the government started a scheme that gave free water harvesters to farmers and today all but a few own such a structure.
-This scheme has been piloted in other areas but no community has been as proactive as this one.
-In 1984 this region was at the heart of the famine that caused suffering to millions.
-Today they are able to invest and have a future here.
-The necessity of water is something that we all know but the reality of it is never more felt in areas such as Azgo.
+If I had arrived 10 years ago, it is very likely there would have been far fewer people and those who remained would be receiving government food hand-outs during the dry season.
+However, just over five years ago, the government started a scheme that gave free water harvesters to farmers, and today, all but a few own such a structure.
+This scheme has been piloted in other areas, but no community has been as proactive as this one.
+In 1984, this region was at the heart of the famine that caused suffering to millions.
+Today, its people are able to invest and have a future here.
+The necessity of water is something that we all know, but the reality of it is never more pronounced than in areas such as Azgo.